sami-badawi/spark-setup.g8/README.md

 There are a few pitfalls in setting up a Spark project.

-There are some Giter8 templates for Spark but they are somewhat old.

 The purpose of this Giter8 template is to make it easier to get started with a simple Spark project.
-For example for a code test.
+For example, for a code test.

+# Features

+* Configure what version of Spark and Scala to use
+* Setup Spark unit tests example
+* Written to build thin jar
+* Written to build fat jar
+* Explains how to run Spark from sbt without the NoClassDefFoundError exception

 # How to use